estebanmunchjones2019/react-hooks-article/readme.md

 2. Return objects, arrays, anything!

 💡 Remember: hooks are functions, so they can take arguments and return any type of data

+The code of this more complex hook example can be found on [this repo](https://github.com/academind/react-complete-guide-code/tree/15-building-custom-react-hooks/code/07-using-the-hook-in-more-cmp).

 Let's image we have these two components, `App.js` and `NewTask.js` that connect to an API to read and create some tasks respectively: